 Key Vendor Analysis

-Moreover, the Nordic data center construction market has a strong presence of vendors across all three categories: electrical infrastructure, mechanical infrastructure, and general construction.
-Hyperscale data centers are likely to adopt lithium-ion batteries, natural gas generators, and intelligent PDUs during the forecast period.
+Moreover, the market has a strong presence of vendors across all three categories: electrical infrastructure, mechanical infrastructure, and general construction.
+Hyperscale service providers are likely to adopt lithium-ion batteries, natural gas generators, and intelligent PDUs during the forecast period.
 Infrastructure vendors are expected to offer innovative products during the forecast period, especially those products that help to reduce power wastage and improve efficiency.

 Prominent Construction Contractors